 The necessity of a comprehensive health screening really depends on your age, health and family history.
 When in doubt, ask your doctor what he would recommend.

 When you’re young, you won’t need to undergo it every single year.
-In fact, certain types of screening like mammograms and x-rays can actually be harmful and should not be overdone.
+In fact, certain types of screening like mammograms and x-rays expose you to small amounts of radiation.
+While the risk of damage to your cells is low, these aren’t procedures you’d want done more than just what’s necessary.

 12. Best health insurance plans